jbrhm/MACOS-HUMBLE/README.md

 4. Run `curl -o ./bootstrap.sh -LO https://raw.githubusercontent.com/jbrhm/MACOS-HUMBLE/refs/heads/main/bootstrap.sh && chmod +x bootstrap.sh &&./bootstrap.sh`
 > [!IMPORTANT]
 > If you run into the issue `fatal error: 'Availability.h' file not found` run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` to switch from command line xcode to developer xcode
+>
+> If you encounter an error with your qt version run `brew uninstall --ignore-dependencies qt` and open a new terminal and then type in the rest of the commands starting with `colcon build ...`

 5. Run `./build.sh`
 6. Run `ros2 launch mrover simulator.launch.py`